iklein99/homebridge-smartthings/README.md

 require a lot of work to install.
 It will discover devices automatically as well as unregister devices that are removed from your smarttthings network.
 This is currently under development.

+## New in 1.4.7-Beta
+Rearchitecting plugin to handle multi service devices.
+Changing the way services are added based on capabilities reported in Smartthings rather than the category, which may not be accurate and is an optional field.
+Note this is early beta - use at your own risk

 ## Fixed in version 1.4.6
 There was a timing issue that could cause a crash upon startup.